Members of the School Board

 Donna Pelletier, President, Maine Learning Innovations

 Donna grew up in northern Maine in a bilingual French community.
 She graduated with a BS from the University of Maine at Farmington and a master’s degree from the University of Maine Orono.
 She completed post graduate work at the University of Southern Maine.
-Donna worked as a speech/language pathologist for 21 years, director of special education for 13 years, and is currently an assistant superintendent in a public school system.
+Donna worked as a speech/language pathologist for 21 years, director of special education for 13 years, and is a retired assistant superintendent in a public school system.
 She served as a member of multiple Department of Education committees, the Commission for the Deaf, Hard of Hearing and Late Deafened, was president of the Augusta Administrators Association, vice president of MADSEC, and is the secretary for the Kennebec Valley Superintendents’ Association.
 Her work has included presentations on Restraint & Seclusion, ADA 504 implications, staff conduct, response to intervention, truancy and drop out, special education regulations, and proficiency-based education.

 In her free time, Donna can be found biking, camping, playing tennis in the summertime, and skiing during the snow season.